1. 12 Red Flags & Warning Signs Your Cash Buyer Is a Scammer

 If you get a request for a refund, be cautious.
 Wait until you can confirm with your bank that the original check didn’t bounce—which may take a couple of weeks to verify.

-Red Flag #10: They Won’t (or Can’t) Provide References
+Red Flag #11: They Won’t (or Can’t) Provide References

+If someone is legitimately interested in buying your home, you should be able to retrieve information about them.
 Reputable cash buyers will not only provide you with resources but will also often offer them before you can even ask.

-Red Flag #11: They Want You to Wire Them Money (for Any Reason)
+Red Flag #12: They Want You to Wire Them Money (for Any Reason)

 Some home buying scams involve tricking homeowners into wiring the buyer funds for a variety of reasons.
 If they want you to wire them money, it’s a sign that you might be interacting with a scammer.